 The Jordan Area Community Council (JACC) is a neighborhood organization founded in 1964 by the residents and Parent Teacher Association of the Jordan Area.
 Beginning as the Jordan Area Action Committee, the JACC first came together as an organization to prevent the closure of the North Branch Public Library in 1964.
-Funded by private donations, private and government grants, the JACC is led by an executive board of directors and a president.
-It is the official neighborhood organization for the Jordan Area, and was the administrator of funding received through Minneapolis’ Neighborhood Revitalization Program (NRP), the McKnight-Neighborhood Self-Help Improvement Program (MNSHIP), the Minneapolis Community Development Agency (MCDA), and other donors.
+Funded by private donations, and private and government grants, the JACC is led by an executive board of directors and a president.
+It is the official neighborhood organization for the Jordan Area and was the administrator of funding received through Minneapolis’ Neighborhood Revitalization Program (NRP), the McKnight-Neighborhood Self-Help Improvement Program (MNSHIP), the Minneapolis Community Development Agency (MCDA), and other donors.

-Main housing and development projects included work with the Citywide Advisory Committee on Home Improvement (CACHIE), work alongside the MCDA regarding the construction of 18 2-bedroom townhomes on land previously owned by the Lowell School, and working with the Hawthorne Area Community Council on the development of single family homes on land previously owned by the Schweigert Plant.
+Main housing and development projects included work with the Citywide Advisory Committee on Home Improvement (CACHIE), work alongside the MCDA regarding the construction of 18 2-bedroom townhomes on land previously owned by the Lowell School, and working with the Hawthorne Area Community Council on the development of single-family homes on land previously owned by the Schweigert Plant.

 3.36 Linear Feet (8 boxes, 1 oversized folder, negatives)

 Files were originally organized by J. S. Futcher.